oroinc/documentation/backend/api/processors.rst

         }
     }

-Please note that by default the HTTP status code for validation errors is ``400 Bad Request``.
-But, if needed, an another HTTP status code can be set, e.g. by passing it as a third argument of the ``Error::createValidationError`` method.
+Please note that the default HTTP status code for validation errors is ``400 Bad Request``.
+If needed, another HTTP status code can be set, e.g. by passing it as a third argument of the ``Error::createValidationError`` method.

-Also there is the |Constraint| class that contains titles for different kind of validation errors.
-As you can see all titles end with **constraint** word.
-So, while adding own types please do the same.
-This is not a strict rule, but it allows to keep Data API consistency.
+The |Constraint| class contains titles for different kind of validation errors.
+All titles end with word **constraint**.
+It is recommended to use the same template when adding custom types.

-Sometime you may need to use Data API logger directly in your processors.
-Actually all Data API logs are written into **api** channel.
-So, injecting the logger into your processor or other service can be done in a |common way|.
+All API logs are written into the api channel.
+To inject the API logger directly to your processors, use the |common way|.
 For example:

 .. code:: yaml